A Night In The Woods

 Curated by Jacob Rhodes

-A Night in the Woods comprises of new mixed media paintings, etchings and installation by Brooklyn based artist Sahana Ramakrishnan.
+A Night in the Woods presents the new mixed media paintings, etchings and installation of Brooklyn based Indian-Singaporean artist Sahana Ramakrishnan.

 Sahana Ramakrishnan was born in Mumbai, India and raised in Singapore.
 She travelled to the United States to complete her BFA in Painting at RISD, and has since been living and working in Brooklyn.
 Sahana’s work has been exhibited in Gateway Project Spaces, Elizabeth Foundation of the Arts, A.I.R.
 Gallery, Front Art Space, and more.
 She is currently a fellow at the Robert Blackburn Printmaking workshop and was a recipient of the Feminist-in-Residence program at Gateway Project Spaces, the Yale/Norfolk Summer program, and the Florence Lief grant from RISD.